Quiapo Church: Architecture

 Built in the Baroque style, Quiapo Church's façade is distinctive with twisted columns on both levels.
 The Corinthian columns of the second level has a third of its shaft twisted near the base, while the upper portion has a smooth surface.
 The topmost portion of the four-storey belfries are rimmed with balustrades and decorated with huge scrolls.
 The tympanum of the pediment has a pair of chalice-shaped finials, and towards the end of the raking cornice, urn-like vases mark the end of the pediment.
 A quatrefoil window in the center of the pediment was sealed up in the late 1980s and replaced with a relief of the crossed keys and tiara of the pope – a symbol of its status as a minor basilica.

-With its recent renovation, only the façade, the dome, the transept, and the apse retained the classic design.
+During its expansion, changes to the building were made, such as the removal of the ornate exposed trusses, the removal of the interior columns to create an expansive columnless structure, and the realignment of the perimeter walls.
+Even though Zaragoza did not tamper the facade and altar area, this received criticisms like comparing the new interior with a basketball court.
+Only the façade, the dome, the transept, and the apse retained the classic design.

 Devotion to the Black Nazarene

-The masses go to Quiapo Church in downtown Plaza Miranda and drop a visit to the Nuestro Señor Jesús Nazareno (a dark figure of Christ carved by a Mexican artist from black wood) whose image, reputedly miraculous, was brought to the country in a Spanish galleon in the 17th century.
+The Nuestro Padre Jesús Nazareno, officially and liturgically known as Jesús Nazareno, reputedly miraculous, was brought to the country in a Spanish galleon in the 17th century.

-Quiapo Church holds a novena every Friday, Quiapo Day, in honour of the Black Nazarene, and is attended by thousands of devotees.
-A note is sounded before the novena begins as the devotees to the Black Nazarene troop in and emit their strings of petitions.
+Quiapo Church holds a novena every Friday, Quiapo Day, in honor of the venerated image, and is attended by thousands of devotees.
+A note is sounded before the novena begins as the devotees to the Nuestro Padre Jesús Nazareno troop in and emit their strings of petitions.
 One can encounter the traditional folk Catholicism of Filipinos when they all climb the narrow flight of stairs to kiss the Señor's foot or wipe it with their handkerchiefs they use every time they visit.